splintered-reality/py_trees/README.md

 Detailed api reference and demo instructions can be found in the [sphinx documentation](http://py-trees.readthedocs.io/) for the package.
 There is also the [py_trees_ros](https://github.com/stonier/py_trees_ros/tree/devel) package which includes additional modules and documentation for using py_trees with ROS.

+## Python2 vs Python3

+Release 0.6.x supported both Python2 and Python3.
+0.7.x and onwards will only have official support (bugs and doc.) for python3.

 ## Sources, Builds & Docs

 | Devel | 0.7.x/Bouncy | 0.6.x/Melodic | 0.5.x/Kinetic |